PO Box 10, Oxford, OX1 1EN

 Support for businesses and homeowners affected by flooding

-The Government has announced a number of schemes to help businesses and homeowners who have been affected by the recent flooding between 1 December 2013 and 31 March 2014.
+The Government has announced that Flooding Relief has been extended to properties that were flooded between 1 April 2013 and 4 December 2013.
+Previously the schemes were set up to help businesses and homeowners who were affected by flooding between 1 December 2013 and 31 March 2014.

 Visit our Flooding Support page for information about how to apply for support.

 Visit the Environment Agency website for full details and for a flood risk map.

 In Oxford, river floods tend to develop slowly and the Environment Agency gives more than a day's warning as floods approach Oxford.
 Once alerted, City Council staff monitor critical levels several times a day in order to track the rate of rise and decide whether and when to deploy temporary defences.

 Each flood is different, so decisions have to take into account what's happening elsewhere in Oxford and whether to respond sooner or later to work in daylight or keep costs down.
 This means that some defences might seem to be put out too soon, only just in time, or perhaps not at all if only a limited rise is expected.